top of page

 Cooperate on Circular Economies

-When used on a large scale, circular economy solutions can reduce carbon emissions in the textile industry by a rate of 44%all around the world.
-This involves creating products that last long and are repairable, can be used again, and enhance recycling systems.
+When implemented on a large scale, circular economy solutions can reduce carbon emissions in the textile industry by 44% globally.
+This involves creating products that last longer, are repairable, can be reused, and enhance recycling systems.
+Programs like take-back schemes extend the life of garments, preventing the need for new raw materials.
+The longer the lifespan of garments, the lower their carbon footprint.
+Customers are increasingly interested in brands and suppliers that promote product stewardship and material recirculation.

 Record Emissions Information